cs573-24s/a3-Experiment/README.md

 <br>

-# Achievements From Our Study
+# 6️⃣、Achievements From Our Study
 ## Technical Achievements:
 - Dynamic Data Generation: The experiment dynamically generates random data points for each trial, ensuring variability in the test scenarios.
 This is achieved using JavaScript functions like randomData() and randomOrder(), which create randomized datasets and trial orders, respectively.